swo/amr_geography/notes.md

     - S. pneumoniae and macrolides
     - Also E. coli and TMP/SMX?

-### Not using

-- Kalhmeter, Menday, Cars (1997 use) only reports correlation coefficients
-- Bergman CID 2004 (Finland) has raw data, but only S. pyogenes and macrolides

 ## Across US regions

 - CDDEP data.
 Would require aggregating the states' use into the lower Census regions